borg286/sevtech/README.md

 * Shift/Sneak on your grave to retrieve your items.

-* Keep 4 wild dog/wolf pelts for Dog Pelt Boots (run faster, good armor, no fall damage).

 * Once you get a saddle, go tame a horse (repeatedly trying to ride it) to speed up traversing the overworld.
 He can jump stone fence, but only with you riding.
 Be sure to bring a fence and lead with you for when you want to get off your high horse.
 Alternatively live near an ocean and use a raft to visit new places, taking care with the sharks and piranhas that attack when you get to shore.
 Piranhas jump out at you.

-* Instead of killing chicken, use Flint Shears to get lots of feathers.
-Each time they take damage but don't run away.

-* If you find a village you can often trade hides for leather so you can skip the leather making process.

-* You can also trade fleece for string with better results than transforming it with work blade.

 * Be on the lookout for Sakura, Eucalyptus or Dark Oak trees.
 You'll need the logs to upgrade your work stump into the mk2 version.
 It can hold full stacks of items for repeated crafting, and takes fewer whacks.